gavinkrebbers/Java_Interpreter/README.md

 ## Features

 - Lexer, parser, and AST
+- Support for integer arithmetic and basic expressions
+- Includes Arrays, Strings, and HashMaps
+- Easily extensible for more language features

+# Future Features

 - Compiler that emits bytecode instructions
 - Virtual machine to execute compiled bytecode
-- Support for integer arithmetic and basic expressions
-- Easily extensible for more language features

 ## Project Structure